Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	$chmod u+x start-container.sh
 	//command to give the permission to run
 	$./start-container.sh
-	//run the image and create the container
+	//command to run the image and create the container
 	```

 * 4.3 Start Hadoop